Ungava Bay: Geography

 Although it is quite close to the open Atlantic (separated only by Hudson Strait), Ungava Bay is part of the Arctic Ocean.
 Ungava Bay is separated from Hudson Bay by the Ungava Peninsula.
-Akpatok Island is largest of the many islands in Ungava Bay.
+Of the many islands in Ungava Bay, Akpatok Island is largest.
 Bathymetric studies suggest that Ungava Bay may be the remnant of an impact crater (age unknown) approximately 225 km in diameter.

 The southwestern corner of Ungava Bay vies with the Bay of Fundy for the highest tidal range in the world.
 Some sources estimate the spring tide range at the mouth of the Leaf River as being as high as 17 m.
 Attempts have been made to study the potential for producing electricity using tidal power in the bay, but this is made difficult by the harsh climate and the fact that the bay is ice-free for only a small part of the year.